01 of 10

 Carefully remove the shaped canvas pieces from the form.Continue to 5 of 10 below.

 05 of 10

-Use scraps of leather trim, ribbon, or cord to make handles in the centre of the ends of your basket.
+Use scraps of leather trim, ribbon, or cord to make handles in the center of the ends of your basket.
 Glue these in place and leave to dry.Continue to 6 of 10 below.

 06 of 10

-Add the Trim to The Top and Base of the Miniature Wicker Picnic Basket
+Add the Trim to the Top and Base

 Starting at the center back of the picnic basket lid, glue a piece of leather trim, embroidery thread, or ribbon to the edge of the basket lid, just below the top along the glue line

 Completely encircle the lid with the trim.
 Cut the trim to meet at the back and set aside to dry.